MobileFirstLLC/social-media-hacker-list/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] short description
 - [ ] placed my changes under correct social media platform

-You must complete all of the above to have your PR approved.
+Complete all of the above to have your PR approved.

-Please maintain numbering and case-insensitive alphabetical ordering by app name.
+Maintain numbering and case-insensitive, alphabetical ordering by app name.